monerodocs/md/docs/cryptography/asymmetric/private-key.md

 ## Relation to Ed25519

-Being a simple random integer, private key is not specific to any particular asymmetric cryptography scheme.
+Being simply a random integer, private key is not specific to any particular asymmetric cryptography scheme.

+In context of Monero EC cryptography the private key is a number the base point `G` is multiplied by.
+The result of the multiplication is the public key `P` (another point on the curve).
+Multiplication of a point by a number has a very special definition in EC cryptography.
+See this [this guide](https://blog.cloudflare.com/a-relatively-easy-to-understand-primer-on-elliptic-curve-cryptography/) for details.

+### Key strength

-However, before deriving Ed25519 public key, the private key is subject to modulo `l`, where `l` is the maximum scalar allowed by [Ed25519 scheme](/cryptography/asymmetric/ed25519).
+Before deriving Ed25519 public key, the private key is subject to modulo `l`, where `l` is the maximum scalar allowed by the [Ed25519 scheme](/cryptography/asymmetric/ed25519).

 The `l` is on the order of 2^252, so the effective key strength is technically 252 bits, not 256 bits.
-This is standard for EC cryptography and is more of a cosmetic nuance than any real concern.
+This is standard for EC cryptography and is more of a cosmetic nuance than any concern.

+## Private spend key

+Private spend key is used to spend moneros.

+More specifically, it is used to build one-time private keys which allow to spend related outputs.

+## Private view key

+Private view key is used to recognize your incoming transactions on the otherwise opaque blockchain.

+## One-time private keys

+One-time private key like construct is used in [stealth addresses](https://monero.stackexchange.com/questions/1409/constructing-a-stealth-monero-address).